It’s time for me to come clean.

 Just imagine my shock.

 For nearly 15 years, I’d been mostly shunning nutrient-lacking, fiber-stripped sugary nonfoods and refined carbohydrates while enjoying near-perfect health.

-What’s more, I’ve coached and provided hope and tips to thousands worldwide to release their addiction to both sugar and quickie carbs.
-Plus, I’ve written two much-acclaimed books about the subject, Sugar Shock and Beyond Sugar Shock,
+What’s more, I’ve coached and provided hope and tips to thousands worldwide to release their addiction to both health-harming sugar and quickie carbs.

 But suddenly, after Mom died and her reign of incessant abuse, emotional evisceration and shocking abandonment ended, it was as if I’d never been a sugar and carb expert.

 Grief, anguish, and turmoil were my new constant companions.

-Frankly, I was disoriented and ill equipped to handle the ferocity and irrationality of my Crazy Cravings™ and urges for other “bad foods.”
+Frankly, I was shocked, disoriented and flat out ill equipped to handle the ferocity and irrationality of my Crazy Cravings™ for those “bad foods.”
 (Oh how did I repeatedly pig out on carbage such as buttery movie popcorn and corn nuggets.)

-(Do you relate to my plight?
-Have you ever been waylaid by intense cravings that throw you completely off course, goading you to do self-destructive things against your best intentions?)
+Can you relate to my plight?
+Have you ever been waylaid by intense cravings that throw you completely off course, goading you to do self-destructive things against your best intentions?

 Why the Heck Did I, a Sugar & Carb Expert, Fall Off the Clean-Carbs Wagon?